xSAVIKx/AndroidScreencast/README.md

 So, right now AndroidScreencast support all Android versions equal or greater than Android 4.1.1.

-Also, to run AndroidScreencast you will need adb installed (or you can use bundled in [androidscreencast.7z][latest_release] adb).
+Also, to run AndroidScreencast you will need *adb* installed (or you can use bundled in OS bundles adb).

 [Android_4_1_1_Input]: http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/4.1.1_r1/com/android/commands/input/Input.java#Input